mohitsinha/aspirethemes.github.io/_docs/aspire-ghost.md

 ![enable subscribers](/images/docs/ghost/shared/subscribers-enable.png)

-Once you enabled this feature, the form will appear in two places:
+Once you enabled this feature, the form will appear in three places:

 * Footer
 * Single post page sidebar widget
+* Single post page after the article

 You can read more about [Subscribers](http://support.ghost.org/subscribers-beta/)